-There better be some massive payoff, aka health benefits, to make us do that and you’ll see below my thoughts on that.
+There better be some massive payoff to make us do that and you’ll see below my thoughts on that.
 I’m even going to talk about some of my favorite ingredients in smoothies along with my tried and true basic smoothie recipe from which most of my smoothies originate.

 Also, do smoothies make you skinny?
 Come on.
 We all want to know that.
 Right?

-But, for today we are talking about why green smoothies matter.
+But, for today we are talking about green smoothies.
 You know, when you fill a blender full of dark green leafy veggies and blend it up and drink it.
 Of course, we add more to it than just greens, but we’ll get more into that in just a bit.

 New Year’s Resolutions

 At the end of the year I always ask Shawn and Adee what their new year’s resolutions will be.
 Shawn is not typically a “resolutions” kind of guy, but this year he surprised me with a couple.
 One of them was he wanted to have more smoothies.
 I think it’s because we both realize the importance of getting those greens in.
 And the occasional salad with his meal just wasn’t cutting it.

 It also helps that I showed him a video from Dr. Rhonda Patrick on the nutrients found in her favorite smoothie (see link below).
 Her podcast, Found My Fitness, is one of my favorites.
 She has a Ph.D. in biomedical science and she has done extensive research on aging, cancer, and nutrition.
 I love brainiacs.

 In her video she talks about ALL the benefits of her smoothie recipe.
 I showed that to Shawn and we discussed why green smoothies matter, and we’ve been having regular smoothies ever since.